ritvikmath/mapping-colombia-wetlands/README.md

 4. Run the driver code and wait for all Google Earth Engine tasks to complete.
 Make sure that the folder containing the data on Google Drive is public.

-**Expected Output**: files stored on Google Drive with the datasets and bands specified
+**Expected Output**: rasters stored on Google Drive with the datasets and bands specified

 ## (2) CacheTrainingData.ipynb